 Students and employees are encouraged to report criminal actions directly to the police by dialing 9-911 from any campus phone or 911 from any other phone.
 In addition, they are encouraged to report crimes to college administrative personnel, who will maintain a record of such reports, as follows:

 Criminal actions in the residence halls should be reported directly to the Resident Assistant, Resident Director or the Student Affairs Office.
-Incidents reported to the Resident Assistant must be reported to the Resident Director, who will communicate with Student Life and file a follow-up written report with that office.
+Incidents reported to the Resident Assistant must be reported to the Resident Director, who will communicate with Student Engagement and file a follow-up written report with that office.

 Criminal actions in other campus facilities should be reported to the Director of Public Safety or the Dean for Student Engagement.